Ah young love.

 It's the most controversial royal romance in recent history, so what does our body language expert have to say over the state of Prince Charles and Duchess Camilla's marriage?

-Well, she's pretty skeptical and it all comes down to Camilla's apparent strained smile.
+Well, she's pretty sceptical and it all comes down to Camilla's apparent strained smile.

 "Camilla doesn't smile with both her eyes and mouth to make a complete smile.
 Like Tony Abbott, she does a special line in a mouth-only smile, which is very concerning.
 Look closely at photos of Prince Charles and Duchess Camilla, they are both faking it to make it.
 Their eyes are dead," Louise claims.